uspgamedev/3D-experiment/README.md

 Ogre's libraries and plugins.
 Ogre source may be downloaded from Ogre site or most likely as a zip file from their repository, remember we're using v1.9!

-BUILDING BULLET:
-We've included a Bullet Physics engine build along with this project, and it should not cause any problems when compiling.

-However, Bullet's CMake option "USE_DOUBLE_PRECISION" is known to cause linking errors if ON.
-We could alter our Bullet build to fix this, but haven't so far.